Spicy Miso Cucumber Salad

 Steps & Tips

-Tear the smashed cucumbers into rough bite-sized chunks.
+Use your hands to tear the smashed cucumbers into rough bite-sized chunks.

 Tip: Letting the salad sit in the fridge allows the flavors to meld together.